 Report cards are issued on a semester basis.
 Teachers determine the grades given to each student.
-The determination of the student's grade by the teacher, in the absence of an error, by law is final.
+The determination of the student's grade by the teacher, in the absence of clerical or mechanical/technological mistake, fraud, bad faith, or incompetency, by law is final.
 Teacher error or data entry error will be corrected by the teacher.
 Students or parents seeking clarification of a grade or assistance in the class should make an appointment with the appropriate teacher.

 The grading criteria upon which any grading system is based may include such items as test and quiz scores, homework completion, oral and written reports, research papers, participation in class activities, or similar evidence of the quality of the student's mastery of the subject content.
 A grade may be affected by missed class work, incomplete homework, or lack of class participation.
-Most teachers use Aeries (https://www.accessmystudent.com/actonaguadulce/) that lets students and parents check current grades and homework online anytime.
+Most teachers use Aeries (https://actonaguadulce.asp.aeries.net/Student/LoginParent.aspx) that lets students and parents check current grades and homework online anytime.
 Everyone has their own password so grades are confidential.